Coffee-for-Cats/kes-simulator/readme.md

 # K&S
-It's a assembly-like language created for learning purposes.
+It's an assembly-like language created for learning purposes.
 There was already an complex interpreter, but the dificulty of use inspired me to build this site.

 ## Why this exists
   ### Advantages: